"

 Indexed records:

-• MEDLINE records — MEDLINE records form the bulk of PubMed records. — A computer or human indexer has assigned medical subject headings (MeSH) and added information about the subject characteristics (human/animal, age, gender) and publication types (randomized controlled trial, review, etc.).
+• MEDLINE records — MEDLINE records form the bulk of PubMed records.
+About 6 of every 7 PubMed records are MEDLINE records.
+A computer or human indexer has assigned medical subject headings (MeSH) and added information about the subject characteristics (human/animal, age, gender) and publication types (randomized controlled trial, review, etc.) to each MEDLINE record.
 Click here to see a screenshot of a MEDLINE record.
-As of April 2022, all journals indexed for MEDLINE are done by automated indexing, with human review and curation of results as appropriate.
-The fact that indexing is now automated means there is no longer a PREMEDLINE waiting room for MEDLINE.
+As of April 2022, all MEDLINE records are initially indexed by computer.
+A human review of the computer indexing follows when appropriate.
+The fact that indexing is now automated means there is no longer a sizable PREMEDLINE waiting room for MEDLINE.

 Unindexed Records (Click here to see a screenshot of an un-indexed record):

-• records for non-MEDLINE items in PubMed Central.
-When full-text is freely available through PubMed Central (a full-text depository), a record will be added to PubMed even if the journal publishing the article is not currently indexed in MEDLINE.
-Also some publishers of MEDLINE indexed journals are beginning to submit records for their very old content ( a record for a freely available, 1885 article from Science, for example).
-Records for such old articles are of potential interest to PubMed searchers, but not timely enough to deserve the attention of human indexers or those setting up automatic indexing.
+• Non-MEDLINE items in PubMed Central.
+When full-text is freely available through PubMed Central (a full-text repository), a record will be added to PubMed even if the journal publishing the article is not indexed in MEDLINE.
+About 1 of every 7 PubMed records is a record for an item in PubMed Central that is not indexed in MEDLINE.

 Indexed records/MEDLINE records are usually retrieved most easily and effectively with medical subject heading (MeSH) searches.